Corn Vs Wart

 Corns and warts, while similar in appearance, have distinct differences.
 Understanding these can help in self-diagnosis and treatment.

 Corns are typically round, hard, and dry.
-They have a clear center and can be painful when pressed.
-On the other hand, warts are rough, flat or slightly raised, and may have black dots.
+They have a clear centre and can be painful when pressed.
+On the other hand, warts are rough, flat or slightly raised, and may have black dots (tiny blood vessels).

 Here are some key differences:

-- Corns are not contagious, but warts are.
+• Corns are not contagious, but warts are highly contagious.

-- Corns often occur on areas that bear weight, while warts can appear anywhere.
+• Corns often occur on areas that bear weight or friction, while warts can appear anywhere.

-Remember, professional diagnosis is always best for skin conditions.
+Remember, professional diagnosis is always best for skin conditions on the feet.

 Causes and Symptoms: Corns vs Plantar Warts

 Corns are primarily caused by pressure and friction.
-They often develop on bony areas of the foot due to ill-fitting shoes.
-Symptoms include a hard, painful lump and flaky, dry skin.
+They often develop on bony areas of the foot due to ill-fitting footwear, high heels, or going barefoot on hard surfaces.

 Prevention Tips: Avoiding Corns and Warts

 Preventing corns often involves proper footwear.
 Shoes should be comfortable, well-fitted, and not cause friction.
-Orthotics can also help distribute pressure evenly.
+Orthotics can also help distribute pressure evenly across the foot.

 Remember, prevention is always better than cure.
 Regular foot care and hygiene can go a long way in avoiding these skin conditions.

-When to See a Doctor: Professional Advice for Skin Conditions
+When to See a Podiatrist: Professional Advice for Foot Skin Conditions

-If corns or warts become painful, it’s time to see a doctor.
-Persistent skin growths that don’t improve with over-the-counter treatments should also be evaluated.
+If corns or warts become painful, it’s time to see a podiatrist.
+Persistent skin growths that don’t improve with over-the-counter treatments should also be professionally evaluated.

 For individuals with diabetes or poor circulation, professional evaluation is crucial.
 These conditions can complicate treatment and increase the risk of complications.

 Remember, while self-diagnosis can be helpful, it’s not a substitute for professional medical advice.
-Always consult a Podiatrist for persistent or concerning skin conditions.
+Always consult a podiatrist for persistent or concerning skin conditions on your feet.